← Back to VOLUME 1, ISSUE 2, APRIL 2012

 Soundex, Q-gram, Indic-phonetic, threshold, phonetic matching

-Keywords: Soundex, Q-gram, Indic-phonetic, threshold, phonetic matching
+Keywords: Soundex, Q-gram, Indic-phonetic, threshold, phonetic matching.

 How to Cite: